CADC-Eligible Training Program

 Upon completion of the training program (see below for program requirements) students are eligible to submit their application to IAODAPCA to take the CADC exam.
 A passing grade on the IAODAPCA-administered exam is required for official CADC certification.

 Outline of the CADC-Eligible Training Program Requirements and Admission Criteria

-The Training Program is designed for full-time LUC SSW BSW, MSW and Advanced Standing students, as well as non-degree seeking applicants with an advanced mental health degree.
+The Training Program is designed for full-time LUC SSW BSW, five-year, and MSW students, as well as non-degree seeking applicants with an advanced mental health degree.

 All applicants (degree-seeking, external, and post-graduate) must submit their applications by the December 1st deadline each academic year.

-BSW Students: BSW students must apply and be accepted into the Training Program in the fall semester of their junior year.
+BSW Students: Students whose terminal degree is a BSW must apply to the Training Program by December 1st of their junior year.

 * Degree-seeking and external students pursuing CADC-eligibility must begin their education in the fall semester of each academic year.

 * Degree-seeking participants in the CADC-eligible Training Program must be full-time students.
 Part-time degree-seeking students must defer the CADC-eligible Training Program to post-graduate education.